Death Classification: Line of Duty Death

 Miss Scanlon was taken to the station for a statement following the shooting.
 While in the hospital, Officer O’Connor’s family and friends rallied around him.
 They attempted to convince him that he would survive, but he would not entertain the idea.
 He told them, “That’s all right boys; don’t kid me i’ll be in Mount Carmel in a few days.“ His wife, Mary, was by his bedside when he died and publicly forgave him for being in the company of another woman at the time of the shooting.

-Officer O’Connor was waked at his residence located at 3701 West Ohio Street and his funeral mass was held at Our Lady of Angels Catholic Church located at 3808 West Iowa Street.
+Officer O’Connor was waked at his residence located at 3701 West Ohio Street.
+His funeral mass was held at Our Lady of Angels Catholic Church located at 3808 West Iowa Street.
 He was laid to rest on November 6, 1917 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.

 Patrolman Joseph Anthony O’Connor, born December 13, 1883, received his Probationary Appointment to the Chicago Police Department on October 29, 1909.